-In order to strengthen the core competencies of the University and thus to further the university’s aspiration to become a regional institution of national quality, the President and Provost last fall invited individual faculty members, faculty teams, and directors to submit academic Flagship Program proposals for select undergraduate or graduate programs.
+In order to strengthen the core competencies of the University and thus to further the university’s aspiration to become a regional institution of national quality, the President and Provost previously invited individual faculty members, faculty teams, and directors to submit academic Flagship Program proposals for select undergraduate or graduate programs.

 The Department of Music and the Department of Nutrition and Dietetics submitted strong flagship applications that were reviewed by the Flagship committee.
 The committee recommendations were discussed with the Provost and advanced to the President for his approval.